Master Sergeant Efrem Swoope retires after 35 years of service

 |0

-This work, Master Sergeant Efrem Swoope retires after 35 years of service [Image 9 of 9], by TSgt Alexis Wade, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Master Sergeant Efrem Swoope retires after 35 years of service, by TSgt Alexis Wade, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.